 |Malfunction||Defective / Broken|

 |Inquiry / Question||Concern|

-By making these simple swaps in your Customer Service team’s vocabulary, both your customers and your Representatives will feel more positive about the overall experience.
+Make these simple swaps in your service /support team’s vocabulary.
+As a result, both your customers and your representatives will feel more positive about the overall experience.

 Be the first to receive exclusive offers and the latest news on our products and services directly in your inbox.

 We appreciate your recent sign up for a LiveAgent.

 A message will be sent to your email address containing login details, right after your account is installed.

 If you wait for a while, after installation is complete you will be able to access your account directly from here.

 After the process is over, we will send the login details to your mailbox.